Next: , Previous: , Up: Your .emacs File [Contents][Index]

 16.8 Keymaps

 Emacs uses keymaps to record which keys call which commands.
-When you use global-set-key to set the key binding for a single command in all parts of Emacs, you are specifying the key binding in current-global-map.
+When you use keymap-global-set to set the key binding for a single command in all parts of Emacs, you are specifying the key binding in current-global-map.

 Specific modes, such as C mode or Text mode, have their own keymaps; the mode-specific keymaps override the global map that is shared by all buffers.